What is Capacity Detail Data?

 }

-When the ID parameter is set to a tilde it can be replaced either at the time of publishing or at the time the report is run.
+When the ID parameter is set to a tilde, it can be replaced either at the time of publishing or when the report is run.
 A popup will appear for the user to enter a record ID.
-If the entry is valid the report will populate.
+If the entry is valid, the report will populate.

 Schedule the Report

-Now the report has been defined you can set it to be published!
+Now that the report has been defined, it can be set to publish.
 Click here for a user guide on scheduling a report to publish.

 Example Output